 How can I volunteer?

-To get started on the path of volunteering, you simply need to visit: https://volunteer.familypromise.org/.
+Click here to get started on the path of volunteering.
 There you’ll be able to indicate your preferred location(s) and volunteer activities.
 After that, you will be connected to an Affiliate that matches your interests and provided additional details.

 How can my company get involved?

-Contact our corporate volunteering team to find out how your company’s employees can bring joy to families in need.
+Contact Amber Young (firstname.lastname@example.org) to find out how your company’s employees can bring joy to families in need.